The story so far

 Due to the close proximity to Keele University’s world-leading research knowledge and academic expertise, coupled with great transport links and its central location, demand for the highly-valued and prestigious accommodation at Keele University Science and Innovation Park has been consistently high, resulting in the need to continually expand the Park’s offering to businesses.

 The Park’s first Innovation Centre, IC1, was officially opened in 2001 by Her Majesty The Queen, with companies having taken residence in the new facility two years prior (1999).

 In 2002, a year after IC1’s official opening, the second Innovation Centre (IC2) was completed and opened its doors to its first tenants.

 A few years later, the second phase of the Park was completed with the opening of two more Innovation Centres – IC4 in 2005 and IC3 in 2006.

 In 2015, the Park rebranded from a Science and Business Park to a Science and Innovation Park to reflect its focus on growing technology-led organisations.

-The latest facility, Innovation Centre 5 (IC5), was completed in August 2016.
-The IC5 building is owned by Staffordshire County Council as part of their commitment to investing in local business and is managed by Keele University.
+Innovation Centre 5 (IC5) was completed in August 2016.
+The building is owned and funded by Staffordshire County Council as part of their commitment to investing in local business, and is managed by Keele University.

-IC5 is the first building to be created as part of the next phase of the Park.
-Located adjacent to the existing accommodation, 13 development plots owned by Keele University Science and Business Park Limited (a wholly-owned subsidiary of Keele University) were made available to expand the Park further and provide further opportunities to innovative businesses.
+IC5 was the first facility to be built as part of the next phase of the Park.
+Located adjacent to the existing accommodation, 13 development plots owned by Keele University Science and Business Park Limited (a wholly-owned subsidiary of Keele University) were created to expand the Park further and provide further opportunities to innovative businesses.